mathdemos/mathdemos.github.io/README.md

-# mathdemos.github.io
+# mathdemos

-math demos with sagemath/sagecell 数学演示以sagemath/sagecell驱动
+Powered by Sagemath/sagecell, Jekyll with theme ultralight.